Tips to Work Effectively in Remote Teams

 In remote settings where digital distractions are redundant and you cannot have a quick chat with your coworkers about a task when you see them in the hallway, having these additional bits of information will help increase visibility of information to ensure that everyone on the team is aware of what is going on.

 So bring up that extra piece of context information when talking in the team’s chat.
-You can also use tools that enable easier information sharing such as Hetki.ai where you can share meeting notes and insights to all of your team members.
+You can also use tools that enable easier information sharing such as Hetki.ai where you can share meeting notes and insights from customer meetings to all of your team members.